Accurate Knowledge Distillation with n-best Reranking: Experimental Setups

-We follow the experimental setup of the WMT21 news translation task, particularly the constrained track for German-English direction to train non-open source models.
-More specifically, our parallel data are composed of Europarl v10, ParaCrawl v7.1, Common Crawl, News Commentary v16, Wiki Titles v3, Tilde Rapid and WikiMatrix.
-For monolingual data, we use the 2020 and the 2021 subsets of News Crawl (citation pending).
+We follow the experimental setup of the WMT21 news translation task, particularly the constrained track to train our in-house models.
+For German $\leftrightarrow$ English directions, our parallel data are composed of Europarl v10, ParaCrawl v7.1, Common Crawl, News Commentary v16, Wiki Titles v3, Tilde Rapid and WikiMatrix.
+For Chinese $\leftrightarrow$ English directions, our parallel data are composed of Paracrawl v7.1, News Commentary v16, Wiki Titles v3, UN Parallel Corpus v1.0, CCMT and WikiMatrix.
+For monolingual data, we use the 2021 subsets of News Crawl.
 We deduplicate and preprocess the data using the M2M-100 (Fan et al., 2021) processing scripts\footnote{\url{https://github.com/facebookresearch/fairseq/tree/main/examples/m2m_100}}.
-After preprocessing, our training data consist of around 96 million parallel data and around 89 million monolingual data.
-We use the WMT19 set to learn $\boldsymbol{\lambda}$ weights for our \emph{n}-best reranker, the WMT20 set as our validation set and the WMT21 set as our blind test set.
-For these sets, we use the maximum number of references provided.
-To report accuracy, we use sacreBLEU \cite{post-2018-call}\footnote{ The signature is \texttt{nrefs:k|case:mixed|eff:no|\\tok:13a|smooth:exp|version:2.1.0} where \texttt{k} is the number of reference(s)}.
+For training our in-house teacher models, we run up to 80 thousand updates, while for training the student model, we run up to 30 thousand updates.
+For finetuning teacher models, we run one epoch of updates.